Build the application

 Building the application

 In many other HTML/JS/CSS development models, you write the JS and then just view it in the browser.
-Royale uses a compiler to convert your MXML and ActionScript code into HTML/JS/CSS.
+Apache Royale uses a compiler to convert your MXML and ActionScript code into HTML/JS/CSS.
 Why?
 Because there is a philosophy that the sooner you catch a bug, the less expensive it is to fix it.
 The compiler scans your source code to make sure that it makes sense.
 The compiler checks that there aren’t typos in property names, that if you are expecting a String you’ll probably get one, and more.

 The main MXML file should now look like this: